fenago/gitlab-advanced/md/lab1_gitlab_cicd.md

 **Important!** You will need to disable shared runner for all gitlab projects.

-## Lab: Create and run GitLab CI/CD pipeline
+## Task: Create and run GitLab CI/CD pipeline

 This lab shows you how to configure and run your first CI/CD pipeline in GitLab.